President & CEO

 Central Park Administrator

 Reporting to the Board of Trustees, Mr. Blonsky directs the overall strategic planning, park operations, capital programming, public programming, development and marketing and communication strategies for the organization.
 He works with the Board of Trustees on all governance issues, board development, and on financial planning and budgeting strategy to ensure a strong stable organization.
 He is responsible for fostering relationships with donors at all levels, park users, senior NYC Parks Department officials, and other public officials.
 Mr. Blonsky directly supervises area VPs and provides leadership to all levels of the organization.
 As Administrator of the Park, he is directly responsible for all day-to-day operations and strategic matters concerning all aspects of park maintenance, operations and management.

 Mr. Blonsky partners with the Board on all operational and strategic issues as they arise.
 He provides strategic recommendations to the Board based on the direction from the Strategic Planning Committee.
 He engages the Committee around issues, trends, and changes that would affect the Conservancy’s operational model and delivery of the strategic plan.

 Conditions of the Park

-Mr. Blonsky partners with the Board, the VP for Planning, Design, and Construction, the VP for Operations, and the senior development team in creating an appropriate capital and operational program that meets the needs of the restoration, management and operation of the Park, while taking advantage of the Conservancy’s strong fundraising capabilities.
-He partners with all senior operations managers to increase the use of environmentally friendly and sustainable management, operational and horticultural practices that promote environmental stewardship and best practices, while continuing the high level of maintenance standards that the Conservancy is renowned for.
-Mr. Blonsky supports and increases the use of technology to create greater efficiencies while increasing standards.
+Mr. Blonsky partners with the Board, the VP for Planning, Design and Construction, the VP for Operations, and the senior development team in creating an appropriate capital and operational program that meets the Park’s restoration, management and operations needs, while taking advantage of the Conservancy’s strong fundraising capabilities.
+He partners with all senior operations managers to increase the use of environmentally friendly and sustainable management, operational and horticultural practices that promote environmental stewardship and best practices, while carrying out the high level of maintenance standards that the Conservancy is renowned for.
+Mr. Blonsky supports the implementation of new technology to create greater efficiencies while increasing the Conservancy’s standards.